 Topology-Driven Insights into Naturalistic Behavior from Neuromechanical Agent Modeling

-We like to talk about and quantify things in Euclidean space, that's where our intuition works the best.
-However, most of the times it might be complicated trying to find the correct "metric" of understanding things in here.
-Under such nice and structured space, we sometimes don't know how to talk about complex, yet interesting, data.
-However, as a “coordinate-free” method, computational topology may provide us a new way to understand the shape of data in a more abstract but comprehensive way.
+We like to talk about and quantify things in Euclidean space where our intuition works the best.
+However, most of the times it might be complicated trying to find the correct "metric" of understanding things here.
+Under such a structured space, we sometimes don't know how to talk about complex, yet interesting, data.
+Computational Topological Data Analysis (TDA) operates on a combinatorial space, which may provide us understandings of the shape of data in a more abstract but comprehensive way.
+I am currently utilizing TDA to understand the representations of naturalistic behaviors learned by neuromechanical agent in Mimic-MJX with advising from professor Yusu Wang and in collaboration with the VNL team in Talmo's Lab.
+Latest rport on the progress can be found in this end of quarter presentation.

 TDA